 My Rating: 5/5

-As always, the characters are one of the best things about this book, with the world coming in at a close second.
-I love most of the POVs – at least the way they are written – as they all feel so complex, so real.
+In A Dance with Dragons, I love most of the POVs – at least the way they are written – as they all feel so complex, so real.
 Each voice sounds different and wants different things which so many authors fail to manage successfully when writing their characters.

 The world itself just astounds me.
 I’m loving the sudden increase in lore when it comes to the history of the Three-Eyed Crow and greenseers and all of that magic stuff in the north.